sjorn3/elm-fields/README.md

     List.map (get name)

-{-| Or maybe a new round starts and you want to set all of the enemies ammo to 10
+{-| However, this is not different to using `List.map .name`, so what can we do that we could already?
+You might want to reset all of the enemies ammo to 20 at the start of a new round.
 -}
 resetEnemies : List Enemy -> List Enemy resetEnemies =